symfony/symfony-docs/cookbook/form/form_customization.rst

         {% endif %}
     {% endblock %}

-When using PHP as a templating engine you have to copy the content of the orignal template:
+When using PHP as a templating engine you have to copy the content from the original template:

 .. code-block:: html+php